rdnfn/solar-agent/README.md

 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 |   |                     the creator's initials, and a short `-` delimited description, e.g.
 |   |                     `1.0_jqp_initial-data-exploration`.
-│   ├── exploratory    <- Notebooks for initial exploration.
+│   └── exploratory    <- Notebooks for initial exploration.
-│   └── reports        <- Polished notebooks for presentations or intermediate results.
-│
-├── report             <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── sections       <- LaTeX sections.
-The report folder can be linked to your overleaf
-|                         report with github submodules.
 │
 ├── requirements       <- Directory containing the requirement files.
 │